California

 Kids are crazy for sea turtles.
 Padre Island National Seashore offers five different varieties of the Gulf of Mexico sea turtles, including the Kemp’s ridley.
 Hatchling releases happen in the spring and offer families the opportunity to see the tiny turtles make their way to the water, unaided.

 Located at 20301 Park Road 22.
-Admission is $10 for one day pass.
+Admission is $10 for a one-day pass.

 Cabrillo National Monument, San Diego, California

-Kids love to discover tiny eco-systems so don’t miss this unique West Coast experience when visiting San Diego.
+Kids love to discover tiny ecosystems, so don’t miss this unique West Coast experience when visiting San Diego.
 Cabrillo National Monument offers one of the top places to tide pool in California.

 Cabrillo features one of the best protected and easily accessible areas to explore with kids.
 With several different tide pool zones, families can see more animals.